Sheila Oliver: Tenure and reelection

-Death and funeral
+Personal life and death

+Oliver never married and had no children.
+She was once engaged to be married, but she ended the relationship.
+In 2019, she said, "'I cannot imagine doing what I've done in my professional career and raising a family'".

 On July 28, 2023, Oliver assumed the role of acting governor while Governor Murphy was out of state on vacation in Italy.
 However, on July 31, she suffered a medical event and was hospitalized at Cooperman Barnabas Medical Center in Livingston.
-Nicholas Scutari, the New Jersey Senate president, served as acting governor in her place.
 Oliver died the following day, August 1, 2023, at age 71.
+No cause of death was made public.

+Following Oliver's death, The New Jersey Monitor reported that her "fragile health" had been "an open secret in New Jersey political circles", but added that she "was private about her struggles".

+Tributes

 Following Oliver's death, Murphy returned to New Jersey early before ordering flags at state facilities to fly at half-staff for one month, through September 4, as a sign of respect.
 Murphy's office also announced that Oliver would lie in state in the rotunda of the New Jersey State House and in the Essex County Historic Courthouse in the days preceding her public funeral at the Cathedral Basilica of the Sacred Heart on August 12.

 A number of Democratic and Republican politicians paid tribute to Oliver, with Representative Frank Pallone describing her as a "trailblazer in every sense of the word" who "always fought for what was right".
 In a statement, Governor Murphy said that Oliver was "the ideal partner" to help him lead New Jersey; he added that selecting Oliver as a running mate was the best decision he had ever made.

+Oliver was inducted into the New Jersey Hall of Fame in 2025.